|

 however, this human disruption of the migration path is still doing

-harm -- elephants are unable to access the vast feeding areas that
+harm.
+First of all, elephants are unable to access the vast feeding areas that

-they need (see Habitat Loss, above), and they are unable to meet with
+they need (see Habitat Loss, above).

-High Risk Capture Procedures - In
+Risk Capture Procedures

-Asia many people would rather capture a wild elephant and train it
+In Asia many people would rather capture a wild elephant and train it

 than purchase one.
 Additionally, they find it much more attractive to

-have a large, productive adult elephant now, than to breed
+have a large, productive adult elephant

 of the methods of capture used too often result in the death of the